How Many People Move to Florida Every Day (2026)

 Florida cost of living

-In 2022, Washington, D.C., had the highest PCE in the country, followed by Northeastern states Massachusetts, New Hampshire and Connecticut.
+In 2022, Washington, D.C., had the highest PCE in the country, followed by the Northeastern states Massachusetts, New Hampshire and Connecticut.
 California and New York also tallied higher PCEs than Florida, but Texas ran about $6,400 less per year than Florida.

 Florida demographics